 Attend the United Tribes International Powwow in Bismark.
 Over 70 tribes gather every year to celebrate the rich history and culture of Native Americans with music, food, dancing and more.

 Let science and mystery be your guide at the Oregon Vortex.
-Known as the House of Mystery, you and crew crew will experience phenomena of all kinds!
+Known as the House of Mystery, you and your crew will experience phenomena of all kinds!

 Check out the liberty bell.
 There’s no admission and it’s one of the most important pieces of American history.
 Get more info here.